 A Medicaid planning attorney like Kyle Steller can answer all of your questions and provide you with essential guidance to determine your eligibility for coverage.
 Scheduling an early consultation ensures that you'll have the most options for Medicaid planning available to you.

 Kyle Steller provides professional Medicaid Planning in New York's Hudson Valley.
-If you or your loved ones are near the communities of Kingston, New Paltz, Marbletown, Red Hook, Poughkeepsie, High Falls, Newburgh, or any town in Ulster, Dutchess or Orange Counties - Kyle can help you protect your assets with a solid Medicaid plan.
+If you or your loved ones are near the communities of Kingston, New Paltz, Newburgh, Poughkeepsie, Fishkill, Lake Katrine, Hurley, Annandale-On-Hudson, Rhinebeck, Red Hook, Hyde Park, Highland, or anywhere in Ulster County, Dutchess County or Orange County New York - Kyle can help you protect your assets with a solid Medicaid plan.

 If you have already applied for Medicaid or need long-term care, a consultation is still worthwhile.
 You may have more options than you realize when it comes to paying for nursing home care.